 But that’s exactly what you get from the WisdomTree Efficient Gold Plus Equity Strategy Fund (GDE).

-For what it’s worth, GDE hasn’t just done a lovely job of remaining above water during the current market downturn—it has also more than doubled the S&P 500 on a total-return basis (price plus dividends) since inception in March 2022.
+GDE did a lovely job remaining above water during 2025’s market downturn.
+But more impressively, it has also beaten the S&P 500 by nearly 155 percentage points on a total-return basis (price plus dividends) since inception in March 2022.

 Want to learn more about GDE?
 Check out the WisdomTree provider site.